gary-archer/oauth.apisample.nodejs/README.md

 * The API takes finer control over OAuth domain specific claims and uses a certified JOSE library
 * The API uses JSON request logging and Elasticsearch log aggregation, for measurability
-* The API uses constructoroinjection with request scoped ClaimsPrincipal / LogEntry objects
+* The API uses constructor injection with request scoped ClaimsPrincipal / LogEntry objects

 ### API integrates with UI Clients